DanZinagri/NicheD20/docs/Classes/Martial/Ranger/index.md

 ## Weapon and Armor Proficiency

 A ranger is proficient with all simple weapons and armor.
 If this is the character’s first level in a class he gains proficiency in all light martial armor.
 In addition the ranger may gain proficiency in their choice of a single martial bow keyword weapon, martial or exotic trigger keyword weapon, or thrown keyword weapons.

-## Stamina (Ex)
+## Stamina

 At 1st level, a ranger gains access to a pool of <a href="/Rules/Combat%20Rules/Combat%20Statistics/#stamina">stamina</a> points that allows her to perform feats of strength and agility.
 This pool contains a number of stamina points equal to his Endurance modifier plus his levels in martial classes (minimum 1).
 This pool replenishes once per day after a long rest.

-## Ranger’s Precision (Ex)
+## Ranger’s Precision

-If this is the character’s first level in a martial class, the ranger gains their choice of Power Stance or Precise Stance as a bonus feat.
+If this is the character’s first level in a martial class, the ranger gains their choice of Power Stance or Precision Stance as a bonus feat.

-## Tracker’s Training (Ex)
+## Tracker’s Training

 At 1st level, the ranger may select any two of the following: perception, ride, survival, stealth, or a knowledge skill; the ranger gains a +1 class bonus in the selected skills improving by an additional 1 at 4th level and levels thereafter.

-## Aim (Ex)
+## Aim

 At 1st level, the Ranger learns to focus their senses as a 2 AP action gaining a +1 insight bonus on all attack and damage rolls against a single target he can see, and treats their crit range of their weapon as 1 higher (20 becomes 19-20, 19-20 becomes 18-20, etc...).
-These bonuses only apply on ranged weapon attacks against this target, and last until the beginning of their next turn.
+These bonuses only apply on ranged weapon attacks against this target, and last until the start of their next turn.
+The ranger may spend 1 stamina to reduce the AP cost of this action by 1 (minimum 0 AP).

 At 5th level and every 5 levels thereafter the ranger increases the insight bonus on attack and damage rolls with aim by an additional 1.

-At 10th level the ranger may use this ability as a reaction.
+At 10th level the ranger may use this ability as a 1 AP action.

-At 15th level the ranger increases the critical multiplier of their weapon by 1 against the target.

-## Animal Companion (Ex)
+## Animal Companion

 At 1st level, the Ranger forms a bond with an animal companion.
 It gains a companion as described on the companion page treating thier levels in ranger as SPB to determine the progression of this companion (this stacks with SPB gained from other sources for determining the progression of the companion).
 If any companion ability or talent would cost spell points from the caster, they instead cost an equal amount of the ranger’s stamina.